tve/blog/content/projects/low-power-wifi-intro.md

 <!--more-->

-In this exploration, low-power refers to a wifi-connected microcontroller that runs at least for a week on a 1000mAh LiPo and could thus run indefinitely on a small 2"x3"/5x8cm 6V 100mA solar panel with good sun exposure.
+In this exploration, low-power refers to a wifi-connected microcontroller that runs at least for a week on a 1000mAh LiPo and could thus run indefinitely on a small 100mA/6V solar panel with good sun exposure.
+It focuses on use-cases where the microcontroller remains connected to Wifi or at least maintains that illusion by being reachable with a few seconds of response time.

 I looked into using the esp8266 on battery in 2015 when I first started using it and quickly gave up.